 - Leverage.
 Some ETFs aim to multiply the returns of the underlying assets by as little as 1.5 times or as much as four times.
 To leverage their assets, they often utilise derivatives like options, so they’re rebalanced daily.
 That means that in times of high volatility, a big drop in the ETF price will lead to a shrinking of the net asset value (NAV) overnight.
 And an equally strong rebound the next day won’t bring the ETF back to where it started.
 Leveraged ETFs are designed for short-term trades only and shouldn’t be bought and held for the long term.

 - Inverse returns.
-Confusion or misunderstanding about inverse ETFs, which aim to increase when the underlying asset’s value goes down or vice versa, can produce the opposite effect of what an investor intends.
+Confusion about inverse ETFs, which aim to increase when the underlying asset’s value goes down or vice versa, can result in the opposite effect of what an investor intends.
 Make sure you know exactly what the ETFs you buy are designed for.

 - Tracking errors.
 ETFs don’t always mimic the performance of the index they’re designed to track, with fees, taxes and other factors potentially resulting in lower-than-expected returns.